 Marjory Stoneman Douglas (1890-1998), daughter of the first publisher of the newspaper that would become The Miami Herald, was a beacon of conservation efforts in South Florida.
-She wrote many influential books and other publications on several subjects, most of which focused on key issues of her time, with her best-known book being The Everglades: River of Grass (1947).
+She wrote many influential books and other publications on several subjects, most of which focused on key issues of her time, with her best-known book entitled The Everglades: River of Grass (1947).
 A list of her published work can be seen at http://merrick.library.miami.edu/specialCollections/asm0060/

 The National Park Service‘s website refers to The Everglades: River of Grass as “the definitive description of the natural treasure she fought so hard to protect,” adding that the author “…recognized that the Everglades was a system which depended not only on the flow of water from Lake Okeechobee into the park, but also upon the Kissimmee River which feeds the lake.
 To add a voting constituency to her efforts, in 1970 she formed the Friends of the Everglades, and was active as the head of the organization.”